aljazceru/whisper-talk/README.md

 Supported uploads include WAV by default and common formats like MP3/OGG/FLAC when detected.
 Response format is JSON by default and `text` when `response_format=text`.

-Translation requests are also available:
+Whisper also supports translation requests to English:

 ```bash
 curl -X POST \